alexlafroscia/vim-ember-cli/README.md

 # vim-ember-cli
 Vim Plugin for the Ember CLI

-It's pretty common to need to jump between the command line and your editor when doing development on Ember CLI applications, whether you're jumping to a generator or running your test suite.
-This plugin provides some nice shortcuts for common Ember CLI tasks, and integrates with Projectionist to allow you to quickly jump between source and test files.
+It's pretty common to need to jump between the command line and your editor when doing development on Ember CLI applications.
+This plugin provides some nice shortcuts for common Ember CLI tasks and adds tab-completion for file names in your project.

-All commands attempt to use [Dispatch](https://github.com/tpope/vim-dispatch) to run asynchronously.

 ## Pre-Requisites & Installation